AliFlux/MapboxNet/README.md

 [Yes you can.](DemosWPF/GeoJsonWindow.xaml) This can be done via GeoJSON layers and styles.

 #### How do I specify JSON/GeoJSON in C#?
 Please refer to [this demo](DemosWPF/GeoJsonWindow.xaml) to see how GeoJSON looks like in C#.
-The code is generated using a [JSON to anonymous C# converter](https://jsfiddle.net/aliashrafx/c7pxomjb/39/).
+The code is generated using a [JSON to nested C# converter](https://jsfiddle.net/aliashrafx/c7pxomjb/39/).
 You can also read JSON as a string and parse it in runtime using `MapboxNetCore.Core.DecodeJsonPlain` function ([demo](DemosWPF/LocalVectorWindow.xaml)).

 #### Can I remove the Mapbox logo?
-Can be done via `RemoveAttribution` property, but won't recommend doing it.
+Can be done via `RemoveAttribution` property, but I won't recommend doing it.
 If you're using a custom style of your own, the logo won't be visible by default.

 #### What's under the hood?
-I'm using CefSharp to emulate Google V8 VM that executes and renders the Mapbox GL JS inside the WPF/WinForms window.
+I'm using CefSharp to emulate Google V8 VM that executes Mapbox GL JS and renders it inside the WPF/WinForms window.

 #### Why is WPF performance a bit slower than WinForms?
 CefSharp WPF architecture is built in such a way that each frame is rendered in an external process and copied as a bitmap to the WPF container.
 [There is a thread](https://github.com/cefsharp/CefSharp/issues/2108) that aims to improve this issue using DirectX rendering, so stay tuned.